loopbackio/loopback-next/examples/lb3-application/README.md

 ## Migrating Express middleware from LB3 app

-1. Update config.json First off, edit the LB3 app's `config.json` file.
+1. Update config.json

+   First off, edit the LB3 app's `config.json` file.

-   Remove these properties, they are not required anymore:
+   Remove these properties, as they are not required anymore:

    ```json
    "host": "0.0.0.0",